Posted December 3rd, 2020 by SimpliSafe

 Make sure if you have found any wood outdoors to chop/saw them safely and keep them stored indoors, giving them enough time to dry out ready for use in home fires.
 Stay extra protected with a smoke detector, especially if your house is using real fires.

 The winter season can bring some disrupting storms, potentially causing power cuts, so make sure you have a go-to drawer full of working torches, candles, lighters and batteries.
 It’s all about preparing for the worst, so have a stash of cosy winter warmers and blankets in case the heating breaks.
 If you live out of the way, in a more rural setting, where travelling to a local supermarket is trickier, it’s especially important to have backup and a winter storm prep cupboard.
 Also, having a solar-powered or battery-powered radio is a great idea to catch up on news and weather if your mobile reception goes out.

 As mentioned earlier, make sure all winter tools are kept organised and are easy to access near doors of garages and sheds.
 Have you got a snow shovel, de-icing salt, scrapers, and brooms?
 You need to be ready to clear up snow quickly, especially if a blizzard comes, to prevent damage or breaks from heavy, built-up snowfall.

-With darker evenings, burglars take advantage of this as vacant households are easier to spot with no lights or activity.
+With darker evenings, burglars could take advantage of this as vacant households are easier to spot with no lights or activity.
 Whether you’re out at night or on a winter getaway (check out how to keep valuables safe while travelling if you’re jetting off!), you need to stop opportunistic thieves in their tracks and have a strong level of security protecting your home.
-A monitored alarm system is a perfect solution for providing outstanding security to your household with its smart 24/7 monitoring and police and guard dispatch.
+A professionally monitored alarm system is a perfect solution for providing outstanding security to your household with its 24/7 monitoring and police, fire and guard dispatch.

 Now you’re ready for whatever the winter throws at you!